lewesmint/vm-toolkit/README.md

   --mem 8192 \
   --vcpus 8 \
   --console        # Show console output
-  --no-wait        # Skip waiting for IP & automatic hosts-sync
+  --no-wait        # Skip waiting for IP (no automatic hosts-sync)
 ```

-By default, after a background start, the toolkit waits for the VM's best IP and applies hosts-sync so the hostname resolves immediately on your Mac.
-Use `--no-wait` to skip this.
+After a background start, the toolkit may wait for the VM's best IP (configurable), but it no longer applies hosts-sync automatically.
+Use `vm hosts-sync` manually if you want to write hostname mappings to /etc/hosts.

 ## ⚙️ Configuration